rebeccaacioadea/project-2/README.md

 ###### ***https://api.openweathermap.org/data/2.5/group?id={city_id}***

 2. Endpoint to access the information for the weather by the name of the city.
-We used this endpoint for our search bar, This able the user to search for the weather in any city
+We used this endpoint for our search bar, This able the user to search for the weather in any city.

 ######***https://api.openweathermap.org/data/2.5/weather?q={city_name}&appid=8569449663f37c3e52851a11d8ac7e5c***